drgarcia1986/drf-pdf/README.md

-# DRF-PDF-Renderer
+# DRF-PDF
-A simple PDF renderer for Django Rest Framework
+A simple PDF utils for Django Rest Framework

 ## Example